Turbulence-Resolving Integral Simulations for Wall-Bounded Flows: Introduction

-Approaches that partially resolve turbulent fluctuations (e.g., LES) potentially offer a substantial advantage in physical fidelity (over their RANS-based counterparts) because of their inherent ability to capture nonlocal behavior in the large-scale motions \citep{Guala2006}.
-This paper explores the possibility of Turbulence-Resolving Integral Simulations (TRIS), that is, LES-like integral methods in which wall-normal integration is carried out across the entire turbulent layer thickness.
-By reducing the description of the turbulent flow from three to two dimensions, a significant cost savings is possible.
+This paper explores the possibility of Turbulence-Resolving Integral Simulations (TRIS), that is, LES-like integral methods in which the wall-normal integration is instantaneously carried out across the entire turbulent layer thickness.
+By reducing the description of the turbulent flow from three to two dimensions, a significant cost savings may be possible while still capturing the physics of (V)LSMs.
+To the authors' knowledge, this instantaneous wall-normal integral approach has not been previously proposed or investigated, as it differs substantially from both LES and the common RANS-based integral methods.
 At the outset, however, it is not clear (i) how much of the turbulence can still be captured in this two-dimensional (2D) representation, and (ii) how unsteady, 2D, Navier-Stokes-based evolution equations can be developed which support self-sustaining turbulence with realistic structure.
 This paper provides an answer for these two questions in the simplified context of an open-channel (half-channel) flow.

+The rest of the paper is organized as follows.
+The governing equations for TRIS are introduced for an open-channel flow configuration in Section \ref{sec:equation_formulation}.
+Then, Section \ref{sec:AMI} estimates the theoretical ability of TRIS to capture a certain fraction of active turbulence using open-channel and full-channel DNS data with $180 \leq Re_\tau \leq 5200$.
+Closure approximations for the TRIS equations are introduced in Section \ref{sec:closure_approximation}.
+Results from their implementation in Section \ref{sec:results} demonstrate self-sustaining fluctuations with realistic structure, allowing a detailed apples-to-apples evaluation against open-channel DNS data for $Re_\tau = 395$ and $590$.
+A concluding discussion is provided in Section \ref{sec:conclusion}.